Skip to main content

 2. Diverse images

-Diverse backgrounds and lighting conditions help the AI recognise your subject in various settings.
-This improves understanding of size, context, and environment.
+Different backgrounds and lighting conditions teach the AI to recognise your product in varied settings.

 3. Multiple angles